tweag/cooked-validators/doc/BALANCING.md

   | CollateralUtxosFromSet (Set Api.TxOutRef) Wallet
 ```

-In addition to the regular UTXOs consumed in a transaction, additional UTXOs
+When a transaction involves executing scripts, UTXOs must be provided as
-must be provided to cover potential phase 2 validation failures.
-These UTXOs
+collaterals to cover potential phase 2 validation failures.
+These UTXOs need to
-need to be sufficient to meet a specified total collateral requirement,
+be sufficient to meet a specified total collateral requirement, typically 1.5
-typically 1.5 times the transaction fee based on protocol parameters.
-Any
+times the transaction fee based on protocol parameters.
+Any surplus can be
-surplus can be returned to a designated wallet through an output known as return
+returned to a designated wallet through an output known as return
 collateral.

+This setting is ignored when the transaction does not involve any
-This setting determines which UTXOs the balancing mechanism should
+scripts, but otherwise determines which UTXOs the balancing mechanism should
-consider for inclusion in the transaction.
-Similar to
+consider for inclusion.
+Similar to [`BalancingUtxos`](#balancing-utxos), the
-[`BalancingUtxos`](#balancing-utxos), the final set of UTXOs included may not
+final set of UTXOs included may not necessarily match the considered set,
-necessarily match the considered set, especially for collaterals, as protocol
+especially for collaterals, as protocol parameters also impose a limit on the
-parameters also impose limits on the number of allowable collateral UTXOs
+number of allowable collateral UTXOs (typically 3).
-(typically 3).

 Here are the options available: